 My travel buddies having fun

-Another point of attraction in the Old Town is the Old Arsenal, “a series of canons decorated by mosaics portraying Caesar’s arrival in the city in 58 B.C.”
+Another point of attraction in the Old Town is the Old Arsenal, which, according to sources, is “a series of canons decorated by mosaics portraying Caesar’s arrival in the city in 58 B.C.

 The Old Arsenal